-In addition to the verbal and quantitative sections of the Graduate Record Examination (GRE), international applicants whose primary language is not English must submit the results of the GRE English Language Proficiency Test, Test of English as a Foreign Language (TOEFL).
+In addition to the verbal and quantitative sections of the Graduate Record Examination (GRE), international applicants whose primary language is not English must submit the results of the Test of English as a Foreign Language (TOEFL).

-In general, the minimum acceptable TOEFL score is 550 or 5.0.
+In general, the minimum acceptable TOEFL scores are: 500/4.5 (paper version) or 250 (computer version).
 The TOEFL requirement may be waived if the applicant has completed an undergraduate or graduate degree at an accredited U.S. institution or other appropriate institution in which the language of instruction is English.
-Students with marginal proficiency in English will be required to register for an appropriate English course offered at the Williamsburg campus.
+Students with marginal proficiency in English will be required to attend an appropriate English course offered at the Williamsburg campus.
 A reduced load of graduate courses is suggested for these students.

-Transcripts, certificates of degrees and similar documents submitted by international applicants must be accompanied by an English translation and must include titles of all courses taken and the grade received in each course.
+Non-English academic transcripts, certificates of degrees and similar documents submitted by international applicants must be accompanied by an English translation.